By the end of this section, you will be able to:

 Consider the category of machinery, where the U.S. economy has considerable intra-industry trade.
 Machinery comes in many varieties, so the United States may be exporting machinery for manufacturing with wood, but importing machinery for photographic processing.
 The underlying reason why a country like the United States, Japan, or Germany produces one kind of machinery rather than another is usually not related to U.S., German, or Japanese firms and workers having generally higher or lower skills.
 It is just that, in working on very specific and particular products, firms in certain countries develop unique and different skills.

 Specialization in the world economy can be very finely split.
-In fact, recent years have seen a trend in international trade called splitting up the value chain.
+In fact, recent years have seen a trend in international trade, which economists call splitting up the value chain.
 The value chain describes how a good is produced in stages.
-As indicated in the beginning of the chapter, the production of the iPhone involves the design and engineering of the phone in the United States, parts supplied from Korea, the assembly of the parts in China, and the advertising and marketing done in the United States.
+As indicated in the beginning of the chapter, producing the iPhone involves designing and engineering the phone in the United States, supplying parts from Korea, assembling the parts in China, and advertising and marketing in the United States.
 Thanks in large part to improvements in communication technology, sharing information, and transportation, it has become easier to split up the value chain.
-Instead of production in a single large factory, all of these steps can be split up among different firms operating in different places and even different countries.
-Because firms split up the value chain, international trade often does not involve whole finished products like automobiles or refrigerators being traded between nations.
+Instead of production in a single large factory, different firms operating in various places and even different countries can divide the value chain.
+Because firms split up the value chain, international trade often does not involve nations trading whole finished products like automobiles or refrigerators.
 Instead, it involves shipping more specialized goods like, say, automobile dashboards or the shelving that fits inside refrigerators.
 Intra-industry trade between similar countries produces economic gains because it allows workers and firms to learn and innovate on particular products—and often to focus on very particular parts of the value chain.

 Economies of Scale, Competition, Variety

 International trade provides a way to combine the lower average production costs that come from economies of scale and still have competition and variety for consumers.
 Large automobile factories in different countries can make and sell their products around the world.
-If the U.S. automobile market was made up of only General Motors, Ford, and Chrysler, the level of competition and consumer choice would be quite a lot lower than when U.S. carmakers must face competition from Toyota, Honda, Suzuki, Fiat, Mitsubishi, Nissan, Volkswagen, Kia, Hyundai, BMW, Subaru, and others.
+If General Motors, Ford, and Chrysler were the only players in the U.S. automobile market, the level of competition and consumer choice would be considerably lower than when U.S. carmakers must face competition from Toyota, Honda, Suzuki, Fiat, Mitsubishi, Nissan, Volkswagen, Kia, Hyundai, BMW, Subaru, and others.
 Greater competition brings with it innovation and responsiveness to what consumers want.
 America’s car producers make far better cars now than they did several decades ago, and much of the reason is competitive pressure, especially from East Asian and European carmakers.

 Dynamic Comparative Advantage